 CALENDAR DAYS REFUND %

 Prior to the first day of term 100%

-1 - 7 days from the 1st day of term 100%
+1 - 14 days from the 1st day of term 100%

-8 - 14 days from the 1st day of term 50%

 15 days and beyond No Refund

 Refunds of instructional fees (tuition), general fees, technology fees, student life fees, and course fees, if applicable, are based on the first calendar day of the term.
 Refunds are issued within four (4) weeks after the first day of class.
 It is the student's responsibility to ensure that the Records Office has his/her current mailing address.
 Refunds do not apply to non-refundable fees and/or deposits.